mosne/mosne-dark-palette/readme.txt

 License:           GPL-2.0-or-later
 License URI:       https://www.gnu.org/licenses/gpl-2.0.html

-Mosne Color Scheme (dark light or auto)
+Mosne Dark Palette

 == Description ==

+Create and apply your dark palette in an a11y friendly way using the new Interactivity API.
+Child of the block navigation menu, Mosne Dark Palette is gutenberg block that gives you :
-A block that allow you to choose your color scheme (a11y friendly)
+- A dropdown to choose the color mode you want with custom labels
+- A color picker to remap you color palette

 == Installation ==

 This section describes how to install the plugin and get it working.
+Add the Mosne Dark Palette block in a block navigation.

 e.g.

-1. Upload the plugin files to the `/wp-content/plugins/mosne-color-scheme` directory, or install the plugin through the WordPress plugins screen directly.
+1. Upload the plugin files to the `/wp-content/plugins/mosne-dark-palette` directory, or install the plugin through the WordPress plugins screen directly.
 1. Activate the plugin through the 'Plugins' screen in WordPress